anielakob/The-Long-Drive-Danish-translation/README.md

 # The-Long-Drive-Danish-translation
-A translation of The Long Drive into the Danish language
+A translation of The Long Drive into the Danish language.

 ## Installation instructions
 - Open Steam